Yoka0014/ACG2025-reference-implementation/README.md

 -   `ACG2025-reference-implementation.sln`: Visual Studio solution file.
 -   `ACG2025-reference-implementation/`: Directory containing the project source code.
     -   `Program.cs`: Main entry point.
 The functionality (tool) executed is switched by symbols defined at build time.
-    -   `Engines/`: Game engines such as alpha-beta search and MCTS.
+    -   `Engines/`: Game engines including MCTS engine with PUCT algorithm and Alpha-Beta pruning engine with transposition table.
     -   `Evaluation/`: Classes related to evaluation functions.
-    -   `Learn/`: Implementation of machine learning algorithms such as TD learning, self-play, and N-Tuple optimization using BRKGA.
+    -   `Learn/`: Implementation of machine learning algorithms such as TD learning, self-play, and n-tuple optimization using BRKGA.
     -   `NTupleSystem/`: Classes for N-Tuple System structure and management.
     -   `Reversi/`: Basic game logic including Othello rules, board representation, and move generation.
     -   `Search/`: Implementation of search algorithms (alpha-beta search, MCTS).
-    -   `Protocols/`: Interfaces for communication between game engines and external GUIs, such as NBoard protocol.
+    -   `Protocols/`: Interfaces for communication between game engines and external GUIs, such as NBoard protocol for integration with the NBoard GUI application ( http://www.orbanova.com/nboard/ ).
     -   `Utils/`: Auxiliary utility classes.
 -   `ConfigFileTemplates/`: Templates for configuration files (`.json`) used by each tool.
 Copy these files to any working directory for use.